Sports Injury · 踵

 Releases the source

-Needling the tendon and calf restores blood flow to slow-healing tissue and kick-starts a stalled repair process.
+Needling the tendon and calf brings blood flow back to slow-healing tissue and gets a stalled repair moving again.

 Calms the nerve